daybar4/docker-essentials/README.md

 ## Docker Essentials
-Learn about docker and deploy a docker nginx
+Learn about docker and deploy a nginx container

 # MAINTAINER
 - Name: David Aybar